 Mayers game-ending FG gives Baylor 32-31 win over K-State

-WACO, Texas (AP) — John Mayers kicked a 30-yard field goal on the final play of the game and Baylor beat Kansas State 32-31 Saturday night, ending the Bears' five-game losing streak.
+WACO, Texas (AP) -- Charlie Brewer confidently moved Baylor down the field and John Mayers kicked a 30-yard field goal on the final play.
+This was certainly a better way for the Bears to finish a game.

+Mayers' kick gave the Bears a 32-31 win over Kansas State on a rainy Saturday, snapping a five-game losing streak.
+They lost on a game-ending field goal their last game, the second in a row in which they blew a two-touchdown lead after halftime.

+''A big point of emphasis, obviously finishing,'' Brewer said. ''We got that corrected this week getting a win.''

-Charlie Brewer completed 31 of 39 passes for 349 yards and two touchdowns.
-The senior quarterback completed four passes in a row for 45 yards after it initially appeared he had fumbled on a run on the first play.
+Brewer completed 31 of 39 passes for 349 yards and two touchdowns.
+The senior quarterback completed four passes in a row for 45 yards on the final drive right after it appeared he had fumbled on a run on the first play.

+''Good thing I was down, you know, so we were able to continue that drive,'' he said. ''The confidence was extremely high heading into that drive.
+I had 100 percent confidence that we were going to go down there and score and win the game.''

 Kansas State (4-5, 4-4 Big 12) has lost four in a row since starting 4-0 in conference play.

 The final drive for Baylor (2-5, 2-5) began from its 31 with a 5-yard run by Brewer, but with Kansas State coming up with the ball after it popped out.
-A long replay review determined that Brewer's knee was down before the fumble.
+A long replay review determined that Brewer's knee was down before the fumble, and the Wildcats didn't dispute that afterward, with coach Chris Klieman admitting that it was ''probably'' the right call.

+''He was down.
+That's just the way football goes,'' said defensive end Wyatt Hubert, who had two of Kansas State's seven sacks.

-Brewer also ran for 56 yards and two scores, while he was sacked seven times to lose 23 yards.
+Brewer also ran for 56 yards and two scores, even with the 23 yards lost on sacks.
 He had a 1-yard TD keeper with 4:16 left, before K-State went three-and-out and punted.

+''In the end, we have to find a way to get a first down with four minutes left on offense and we have to find a way to get a stop,'' Klieman said. ''We lose contain on a really good quarterback, and he's going to make you pay. ...
+You just can't do that with that talented of a player and that savvy of a kid.
+And that's really the tale of the fourth quarter.
+Charlie Brewer made plays.''

 Kansas State quarterback Will Howard threw a touchdown and ran for another, fellow true freshman Deuce Vaughn rushed for 102 yards with a score.